Generic Name: lenvatinib (len VA ti nib)

-You should not use lenvatinib if you are allergic to it, or if you have:
+You should not use lenvatinib if you are allergic to it.

-To make sure lenvatinib is safe for you, tell your doctor if you have:
+To make sure lenvatinib is safe for you, tell your doctor if you have ever had:

 headaches or vision problems;

 Do not use lenvatinib if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your last dose.

 This medicine may affect fertility (your ability to have children), whether you are a man or a woman.